mx32000/portfolio/readme.md

 | Improve icon | L | 2hr |  hr |
 | Total | H | 21hr |  hr |
 ## Additional Libraries
- jQuery: for jQuery stuff
+ - jQuery: for jQuery stuff
- Boostrap: for navbar
+ - Bootstrap: for navbar
 ## Code Snippet
 Use this section to include a brief code snippet of functionality that you are proud of an a brief description
 ```